-The preceding rule says that any instance x of a subclass C will be an instance of C's superclass, D. The consequent part of the rule mentions two variables P and P. However, these variables must already exist in the antecedents of the rule, which further implies that these RDF resources must already exist in the knowledge base.
-In other words, for example, you can derive that P ohn is a P student only if you know that P ohn exists as a P Graduate P tudent class is a subclass of the P student class.
+The preceding rule says that any instance x of a subclass C will be an instance of C's superclass, D. The consequent part of the rule mentions two variables ?x and ?D. However, these variables must already exist in the antecedents of the rule, which further implies that these RDF resources must already exist in the knowledge base.
+In other words, for example, you can derive that John is a Student only if you know that John exists as a GraduateStudent and if an axiom specifies that the GraduateStudent class is a subclass of the Student class.